-1. For each school facility in the school board, the school facility is first mapped to a census sub-division using its postal code.
+1. For each school facility in the school board, the school facility is first mapped to a CSD using its postal code.
 The Urban Factor for the school facility is then calculated using the following approach:

-Census Sub-Division Based on School's Postal Code with a Population of Urban Factor for School Facility 0 - 24,999 1 25,000 - 199,999 1 - [(population - 25,000)/175,000] 200,000 or more 0
+CSD Based on School's Postal Code with a Population of Urban Factor for School Facility 0 - 24,999 1 25,000 - 199,999 1 - [(population - 25,000)/175,000] 200,000 or more 0

 - 2. The Urban Factor determined above is multiplied by the ADE of the school facility. - 3.
-The products determined in step 2 for each school facility are then summed for the school board and divided by the total ADE of the school board to get the board's Urban Factor.
+The products determined in step 2 for each school facility are then summed for the school board and divided by the total ADE of the school board to get the school board's Urban Factor.

-Each school board's distance and urban factor are set out in the Grants for Student Needs - Legislative Grants for the 2020-21 School Board Fiscal Year regulation.
+Each school board's distance and urban factor are set out in the GSN regulation.